-In 2022, the Corporation has adopted a "target" percentage of 30% regarding women on the Board of Directors.
-The Corporation has not adopted a target number or percentage regarding Aboriginal people, persons with disabilities or members of visible minorities on the Board of Directors or in executive or senior management positions.
-The Corporation considers candidates based on their qualifications, personal qualities, business background and experience, and does not feel that targets necessarily result in the identification or selection of the best candidates.
+In 2023, the Corporation has adopted a "target" percentage of 30% regarding women on the Board of Directors.
+The Corporation has not adopted a target number or percentage regarding Aboriginal people, persons with disabilities or members of visible minorities on the Board of Directors.

-Of the 21 members of senior management of the Corporation, three (15%) are women, and one (4.8%) is a member of a visible minority, persons with disabilities or Aboriginal peoples.
+Of the 24 members of senior management of the Corporation, four (16.7%) are women, and two (8.3%) are members of a visible minority, persons with disabilities or Aboriginal peoples.
 The applicable regulation under the CBCA defines "members of senior management" as the chair and vice-chair of the Board of Directors, the president of the corporation, the chief executive officer and chief financial officer, the vice-president in charge of a principal business unit, division or function, including sales, finance or production, and an individual who performs a policy-making function in respect of the corporation.